Sejong SA FC

 Sejong SA FC (Korean: 세종 SA FC) is a South Korean football club based in the city of Sejong.
-The club was founded on 7 January 2025 and competes in the K4 League, the fourth tier of men's football in South Korea.
+The club was founded in December 2024 and competes in the K4 League, the fourth tier of men's football in South Korea.

 History

-Sejong SA FC was founded on 7 January 2025 and began recruiting players to compete in the 2025 K4 League.
+Sejong SA FC was founded in December 2024 and began recruiting players to compete in the 2025 K4 League.

 Inaugural Season

 They made their league debut on 22 February 2025 in an away match against Namyangju Citizen, which they lost 2–1.
 They played their first home match the following week against Daegu FC B, resulting in a 1-3 loss.
-They struggles to get off the mark and after the first 5 matches, their only point came from a draw against fellow strugglers, Seoul Jungnang FC.
-Sejong SA FC would have to wait until their 10th match to earn their first league victory, doing so against title contenders Geojae Citizen FC.
+They struggled to get off the mark and after the first 5 matches, their only point came from a draw against Seoul Jungnang FC.
+Sejong had to wait until their tenth match for their first league victory, beating title contenders Geoje Citizen.

-Their fortunes in the Korea Cup were much better.
-In Round 1 they earned their first ever home victory by defeating K3 League's Ulsan Citizen FC 3-0, and in Round 2 they defeated K League 2's Jeonnam Dragons FC 3-1.
-In Round 3 they narrowly lost 0-1 at home to K League 1's FC Anyang.
+The club's first ever home victory came in the first round of the Korea Cup when they defeated K3 League side Ulsan Citizen 3-0.
+They went on to defeat K League 2 club Jeonnam Dragons FC 3-1 in the second round.
+They were knocked out of the competition in round 3, losing 0-1 at home to K League 1 side FC Anyang.